insektionen/kistan-doc/src/lights/roof_led/index.md

 ## Raspberry Pi 3b+
 Is used to control the roof LEDs.
-It is powered with normal a outlet and connected to the internet with a LAN cable.
+It is powered with a normal USB Power supply and is connected to the internet with a LAN cable.

 ![rpi_image]

 [rpi_image]: ./images/RPI_image.jpg "The pinout of the Raspberry Pi 3b+"

-The black wire is connected to ground on pin number 4(GND)</br>
+The black wire is connected to ground on pin number 4(GND)

 The green wire is connected to data on pin number 12(GPIO18)

 ![rpi_connection]